Jubayer-Ahmed-Sajid/Event-management-site/README.md

 ### Used Technology

-#### I have used the below technology in this website

-- React
+- React.
-- Tailwind css
+- Tailwind css.
-- Daisy UI
+- DaisyUi.
-- AOS for animation
+- AOS for animation.
-- Firebase
+- Firebase.